samdze/godot-launcher/README.md

 ├── godot-launcher 		<- Here we are
-│   ├── .import			Imported files, this needs to be generated and updated when you modify the launcher │   ├── apps			Utilities and app launchers, you can tweak them or also add your own │   ├── library			Native libreries used to create and handlle the window manager of the launcher │   ├── system			System files and base infrastructure to build the launcher │   ├── modules			Folder containing modular parts of the launcher │   │   ├── default		The stock module, implements the default widgets, apps, themes, etc.
+│   ├── .import			Imported files, this needs to be generated and updated when you modify the launcher │   ├── apps			Utilities and app launchers, you can tweak them or also add your own │   ├── library			Native libreries used to create and handle the window manager of the launcher │   ├── system			System files and base infrastructure to build the launcher │   ├── modules			Folder containing modular parts of the launcher │   │   ├── default		The stock module, implements the default widgets, apps, themes, etc.